moiseevigor/moiseevigor.github.io/_posts/2026-08-27-forbidden-directions-transition-state.md

       style="max-width:min(100%,640px);width:100%;height:auto;border-radius:3px;">
   </div>
   <figcaption>
-    <strong>The skeleton, then the detonation.</strong> Sixteen real AIA 171 Å frames
+    <strong>The skeleton evolving through the detonation.</strong> Sixteen real AIA
-    spanning 00:00–01:30 UT with our <em>pre-flare</em> skeleton (computed from the 00:01 magnetogram) frozen on top: the <strong>X5.4 flare</strong> erupts at 00:02 and peaks near 00:24, followed by an X1.3 near 01:14 — the loop systems brighten, writhe, and reconnect around the topology computed minutes earlier.
-Frames are exposure-normalised (AIA shortens its exposure during flares); each frame is registered through its own FITS header, and the skeleton <em>co-rotates</em> with the plasma (rigid solar rotation applied per frame — the field belongs to the Sun, not to the camera).
+    171 Å frames spanning 00:00–01:30 UT, and the skeleton now <em>evolves with the Sun</em>: each frame's overlay is re-extrapolated from its own HMI magnetogram (measured at the matching minute), the arcade re-traced from the same physical footpoints in co-rotating windows, and the null re-detected and identity-tracked in a stable co-rotating domain.
+Watch the measured track: the null <strong>descends from 3.9 px toward the surface exactly through the X5.4 flare</strong> (h = 1.5 px at the 00:24 peak), skims the boundary until ~00:48, and is lost after the X1.3 — within this windowed potential model, at survey resolution.
+And the deeper honest point stands: a potential field holds <em>no free energy</em>, so the skeleton can only breathe with the boundary data while the EUV corona reorganises violently — that difference <em>is</em> the flare.
+Frames exposure-normalised, per-frame FITS registration.
+Pipeline: <code>fetch_aia_seq.py</code> + <code>fetch_hmi_seq.py</code>
+    + <code>render_aia_gif</code>; null track in
+    <code>artifacts/aia_gif_null_track.json</code>.
 Pipeline:
     <code>scripts/fetch_aia_seq.py</code> + <code>render_aia_gif</code>.
   </figcaption>
 </figure>